CS131-TA-team/CS131-Project-Sample-Grading-Script/README.md

 * This is the simplest version of the core part of the grading script, but it doesn't contain any real test case
 * You may regard it as a super client (who has the power of starting a server) as well.

+## [WARNING] This is NOT the real grading script
+* If you pass this script with ordinary manner, then you should be fine
+* Don't try to fool our grading script by hard-coding any answer inside, the real test cases are totally different
+* We have stronger checking points that what is listed in [evaluate.py](./evaluate.py), please do not try to fool our script by hacking the criterias.

 ## Background
 - This is for [UCLA CS131 (**Programming Languages**)](http://web.cs.ucla.edu/classes/winter20/cs131/index.html) [**Project**](http://web.cs.ucla.edu/classes/winter20/cs131/hw/pr.html) (instructor: [Prof. Paul Eggert](http://web.cs.ucla.edu/classes/winter20/cs131/mail-eggert.html))
 - This project is on Python, specifically aiming at the use of [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiohttp](https://aiohttp.readthedocs.io/en/stable/)